Meriam-aziz/Vehicle-License-Plate-Recognition-using-OCR/README.md

 ## ⭐ Future Improvements

-* Process video streams in real time.
+- Support real-time video processing.
-* Improve detection accuracy under different lighting conditions.
+- Improve detection accuracy under different lighting conditions.
-* Support multiple license plates in a single image.
+- Detect multiple license plates in one image.
-* Build a web application using Streamlit or Flask.
+- Deploy the project as a web application using Streamlit or Flask.